 My first career was in Video Production.
 It’s also what I received my undergraduate degree in.
 I was passionate about the field.

 As I began my career in video, I averaged 50-60 hours weekly.
 I was producing many different types of projects, but the majority were concepts like health, safety, and corporate videos.

 When I went independent a few years ago, I started producing the videos I care about.
 I just posted the following video as I am finishing this article.

-I shot this in March, 2017 and I’ve been editing it for the last six-months.
+I shot this in March 2017 and I’ve been editing it for the last six months.
 Although I thought I had it finished before the Summer started, it wasn’t perfect.

 For the following months, I’ve opened it up a few times a week and made small tweaks and changes until it finally felt like it was as good as I could make it.
 I’m glad there was no deadline, client, or billable hours to worry about.
 My apologies for the few cuss words in the soundtrack.
 I did not want to change the artist’s song without his permission.

-Fortunate for me, education and work have allowed me to put countless hours into my creative activity.
+Fortunately for me, education and work have allowed me to put countless hours into my creative activity.

 Please don’t think your creative outlet must be as technical and complex as video production.
 Don’t feel like you need thousands of hours of experience.
 Your creative outlet could be something as (seemingly) simple as adult coloring books.